As a Professional Employer Organization, it is our goal here at Delta to keep you updated and informed on privacy and security updates.

 - Contact the requesting employee via phone call to validate the request.

-Hiring a Professional Employer Organization (PEO) to handle your payroll and HR is an even better way to protect yourself against direct deposit payroll fraud.
+Outsourcing your payroll and HR to a Professional Employer Organization (PEO) is an even better way to protect yourself against direct deposit payroll fraud.
 Let us shoulder the burden for you.
 Contact us today to learn how Delta Administrative Services can protect your company from email scammers that are targeting your business and your employees.